syrop/syrop.github.io/_posts/2019-01-09-selecting-location-advanced-topic.markdown

 Obtaining an instance of `GeoCoder` requires passing an instance of `Context` in its constructor, so if I wanted I could create one once the `InteractiveMapHolder` is initiated with its parent `Fragment` in the function `withFragment`.

-Instead of doing that I chose to use dependency injection (or dependency retrieval) with [Kodein][kodein]:
+Instead of doing that I chose to use dependency retrieval with [Kodein][kodein]:

 {% highlight kotlin %}